namtoki/English/vocabraly/modifier/focus.md

 - `honestly`:
 - `like/as I was saying`:                   Sorry. `As I was saying,` the acting was amazing.
 - `like/as you said`:
-- `off-topic, but`:                         Bit `off-topic, but` I just finished editing the video.
 - `going back to (O)`:                      `Going back to` your question, my answer is no.
 - `about`:                                  `About` the food ... it is bad.
 - `with/in regard to (O)`:                  `With regard to` the notes below